-This might seem counter-intuitive given that our primary purpose this year is, essentially, to learn.
+This might seem counter-intuitive given that our primary purpose when studying the MSc Actuarial Management this year is, essentially, to learn.
 However, unlearning in our course underpins our study practices, presentation methods and even our exam techniques.
 Most of us here have already done Core Technical actuarial exams that require a certain level of mathematical and analytical ability.
 While this is still important as it gives us a necessary foundation for this course, there are no numbers now.
 Lectures, instead, are discussion-based and require a lot of idea-generation and creative thinking (within reason, of course).
 This has required us to utilise a completely different skillset than the one we used before.
 That has taken a lot of re-training, both of our minds and habits, while preparing for exams and for life after Cass.

 2. Learning to take failure graciously

 Of course, the transition mentioned above has not been seamless, but the worst thing you can let failure do to you is make you afraid to keep trying.
 Case in point: Professional Communications.
 The only thing I will say about this module is that if (i.e. when) you don’t succeed the first time, don’t worry, you’re in good company.
 Just keep trying.

 Actuarial Science is a global career in every sense.
 Our class is filled with people from all over the world.
 This is exciting in that our course is a melting pot of different ages, cultures, perspectives and personalities.
 This, when handled with respect, is a perfect recipe for success.

 4. Networking and refining your soft-skills